vivaria/edisonrul.ing/docs/source/cards/p/pikerus-circle-of-enchantment.md

 ### Card Rulings

-●This effect lasts until the end of the End Phase.
+*   This effect lasts until the end of the End Phase.